 Larry earned a bachelor’s degree in computer science from Pennsylvania State University in 1970 and an M.B.A. from Old Dominion University in 1975.

 Old Dominion University honored Larry in 2008 with the Distinguished Alumnus Award.
 He received the Outstanding Engineering Alumnus Award from the Pennsylvania State University School of Engineering in 1998 for his achievements in business.
 In 1997, as a result of his dedication to the Virginia Council on Information Management and his efforts to improve Virginia, Governor George Allen declared February 18 as Larry Kittelberger Day.

-Larry is a Director for Arbitron, Inc. and a former Director for Commonwealth Industries and Aleris International, Inc. He is on the Advisory Board of Old Dominion University’s College of Business.
-He also served on the advisory boards of IBM, AT&T, and the Pennsylvania State University College of Information Sciences and Technology.
+Larry is a former Director of Arbitron, Commonwealth Industries and Aleris International.
+He served on the Advisory Boards of Old Dominion University’s College of Business, IBM, AT&T, and the Pennsylvania State University College of Information Sciences and Technology.